RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 ---
+title: "Homebrew Gear Position Indicator"
 tags: [Microcontroller]
 ---

-# Make.
-Homebrew Gear Position Indicator

-Sometimes you can't buy the exact thing you want from a store, those are great situations.
-Let me show you a hardware project where I designed the circuit and coded the firmware.
+Sometimes you can't buy the exact thing you want from a store, this is a wonderful opportunity where we can play with some new tools.
+Let me show you a hardware project where I designed the circuit and coded the firmware so that I could add a gear position indicator to my Motorbike.

 ## The problem